-Communications to and From School
+Communications To and From School

 When sending a note or money to school, the student should receive clear instruction from the parents about who is the appropriate person to receive the note or the money.
-Also, the school regularly sends notes and papers home with students.
-Parents need to remind their child to notify them of notes or papers from school for the parents.
+Also, the school may send notes and papers home with students.
 Parents are responsible for knowing the contents of the notes or papers sent home.
 Please check your student's backpack.

 Parents who use email to notify teachers/office personnel of changes in arrival/dismissal plans should not assume the teacher/office personnel has received the communication until there is a reply email.
 This ensures that your child is following the correct arrival/dismissal plan.
+If a reply email is not received, call the office to relay the change in plans.